More About Our Board & Advisors

-Russell Rohloff, Treasurer
+Russell Rohloff, Financial Controller

 Russ is a professional engineer practicing in New England who specializes in water and sanitation design.
 He also brings to Wuqu’ Kawoq many years of experience managing the finances of small nonprofits.
 He serves as main technical advisor on all of Wuqu’ Kawoq’s water and other infrastructure projects.

 Kara Andrade is a PhD candidate at American University’s School of Communication.
 She is a researcher, journalist and entrepreneur who focuses on Latin America, media, technology and society.
 She is also the Innovation Specialist for Counterpart International’s Innovation for Change Initiative which supports and starts-up regional innovation hubs in 6 regions: Latin America and the Caribbean, Middle East and North Africa, Africa, South Asia, Central Asia, and East Asia and Pacific.
 During her work as an Ashoka fellow and co-founder of HablaCentro Informatics NFP and LLC, she created a network of citizen journalism and information sharing hubs in Latin America that shared reliable and timely updates from the ground during crisis.
 Both her work through her social venture and at Counterpart focuses on the adoption and implementation of innovations to solve common democracy problems.
 Kara is from Guatemala.